extism/moonbit-pdk/README.md

 To install MoonBit, follow the instructions here (it is super-easy with VSCode): https://www.moonbitlang.com/download/

-Additionally, there is currently an [issue with MoonBit] that needs a workaround, so the tool [`wat2wasm`] also needs to be available in your `$PATH`.

 Then, to build this PDK, clone the repo, and type:

 ```bash